 top of page

-Manual lymphatic drainage (MLD): What is it and how does it work?
+What is it and how does it work?

 We use it to reduce swelling, support your immune system and simply to just relax and reduce stress.
-It’s a very
+It’s a very common treatment following surgery, so your doctor might recommend MLD as part of your recovery.

-This consultation helps us either determine whether MLD could be useful in your treatment or, if you’ve been referred by
+Whether you’re recovering from surgery or not, at Movement Matters we always start with a one-and-a-half-hour consultation, including massage treatment.
+This consultation helps us either determine whether MLD could be useful in your treatment or, if you’ve been referred by your doctor, to ensure we can give you the best treatment possible.

-your doctor, to ensure we can give you the best treatment possible.
-If you'd like to learn more, contact us, keep reading, or click on a link below to jump to a section:
+If you'd like to learn more, contact us, keep reading, or click on a link below to jump to a section.

-How does manual lymphatic drainage work?
+How does Manual Lymphatic Drainage work?

-Lymph is a near-clear white fluid that runs through your body, transporting white blood cells to where they’re needed, protecting your body, while whisking away bacteria to your lymph nodes, protecting you from infection.
+Lymph is a near-clear white fluid that runs through your body, transporting white blood cells to where they’re needed, protecting your body, and whisking away bacteria to your lymph nodes, protecting you from infection.

 We focus on three key lymphatic regions - the neck, armpits and groin - and the vessels or pathways between them.
-Our aim is to release lymphatic tension, and get that lymph flowing.

-What does manual lymphatic drainage feel like?
+What does Manual Lymphatic Drainage feel like?

 MLD is quite rhythmical and very relaxing.
 It’s a relatively gentle massage, and it’ll feel like a release.
-On a comfort

-scale of one to 10 - where one is like a feather and 10 is quite painful - we aim for a one or a two.
+On a comfort scale of one to 10 - where one is like a feather and 10 is quite painful - we aim for a one or a two.

 We’ll always have a conversation beforehand, too, to explain what we’ll do and what areas we’ll focus on.

-Who is manual lymphatic drainage for?
+Who is Manual Lymphatic Drainage for?

 MLD can be for people who: